 Children with autism do best with an early, intensive, appropriate treatment program.
 An experienced specialist or team should create a program specifically for your child.
 Many effective therapies are available.
 The best treatment plan may use a combination of these.

 There are many types of educational programs for children with autism.
-Many children do well with very structured programs that reinforce the learning and practice of certain skills.
+Many children do well with structured programs that reinforce the learning and practice of certain skills.
 When started early (pre-school) these programs may help a child advance in development and learn to function well.

 Medicines are often used to treat behavior or emotional problems that people with autism may have.
 These include hyperactivity, impulsiveness, attention problems, irritability, mood swings, outbursts, tantrums, aggression, sleep problems, and anxiety.